lmingk/LCS/README.md

 # LCS

-The codes for LCS framework \n
+The codes for LCS framework

 LCS_multi-class is for Yelp and Amazon and LCS_multi-label is for Pubmed and Reddit.